Criticism of monarchy: Contemporary

-Criticism of existing monarchies
+Criticism of current monarchies

 The selection of sovereigns generally does not involve democratic principles, such as in elective monarchy in states they head.
 For hereditary monarchies, royal power transmission is carried from generation to generation, with the title and associated power passing down to an heir.
 Several royal families are criticized in the world and their legitimacy challenged for example:

 Bahrain

 The Bahraini protests were initially aimed at achieving greater political freedom and equality for the majority Shia population, and expanded to a call to end the monarchy of Hamad bin Isa Al Khalifa following a deadly night raid on 17 February 2011 against protesters at the Pearl Roundabout in Manama, known locally as Bloody Thursday.

 Belgium

 A Belgian association, the Republican Circle, launched the petition "Abolition of Monarchy in Europe" to the attention of the European Parliament in March 2008, highlighting what they perceive as the incompatibility of the monarchy with several international declarations: Universal Declaration of Human Rights, International Covenant on Civil and Political Rights, and the Charter of Fundamental Rights of the European Union.